Have you ever had an unexpected guest call and say that they’ll be at your home in less than an hour.

 1. Get Rid of the Dust

-If you invest in an air purifier designed for dust, you can save a lot of time in the future by not having to dust as often.
+If you invest in one of the best dust removal machines like an air purifier, you can save a lot of time in the future by not having to dust as often.
 An air purifier will suck in and trap the dust particles before they have a chance to collect on your furniture.

 2. Lint Roll Pet Hair and Debris